Before

 Federated resolution

-Trino federates in real time across CRM, ERP, Oracle, and ad hoc systems simultaneously — no data movement, no pipeline lag.
+Trino federates in real time across CRM, ERP, and Oracle simultaneously - no data movement, no pipeline lag.

 03